igor-bulygin/tdvs-gthb/docs/person.md

 		salt: '8f5b39c5069b47f905c0b4616841183c87a9685a7d43f61d0cf50334a6232868', // 64 characters random
 		auth_key: '4616841183c84616841183c88f5b3947j3t616841183c8c5069b47f905c0b46164616841183c8841183c87a9685a74616841183c8d43f61d0cf50334a6232868', // 128 characters random
 	},

+	"slug" => "foo-bar", // This will exist if the person is a deviser

 	preferences: {
 		language: "en-US", // Look at the keys in config/langs.php for all possible values